-We believe that sustainable and equitable growth is the only way to create long-term value for our stakeholders.
-That’s why we have placed the Unilever Sustainable Living Plan at the heart of our business model.
+We believe that sustainable business drives superior performance and that this is the only way to create long-term value for all our stakeholders.

 What do we mean by sustainable living?

 We want to help create a world where everyone can live well within the natural limits of the planet.
-We’re putting sustainable living at the heart of everything we do including through our brands and products, our standards of behaviour within and beyond Unilever, and our partnerships which are driving transformational change across our value chain.
+We’re putting sustainable living at the heart of everything we do.
+That includes our brands and products, our standards of behaviour within and beyond Unilever, and our partnerships and advocacy efforts – which are driving transformational change across our value chain, and beyond.

 Our blueprint for sustainable growth